 Other American Express military credit cards

-While the Platinum Card is an obvious choice for active duty military members, there are other American Express credit cards that may be more attractive depending on how you spend and like to redeem rewards.
-Here are some of the top travel options to consider, in particular:
+While the Platinum Card is an obvious choice for active duty military members, other American Express credit cards may be more attractive, depending on how you spend and like to redeem rewards.

 |Rewards rate||Welcome bonus||Normal annual fee — waived for active duty military|